froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/banner.md

   Use the image library to embed an image.
 You can upload a new image from your computer or reuse an existing image from your library.
 The image field is optional, but recommended.

-  For recommended image sizes for your Open Y site, talk to your agency partner.
+  For recommended image sizes for your Y USA Open Y site, talk to your agency partner.

   **How to add/edit images >**